This post may contain affiliate links. If you make purchase after clicking a link, I may receive a commission at no extra cost to you.

 The only store-bought sauerkraut that has beneficial probiotics will be found in the refrigerator section.
 But, not all refrigerated sauerkrauts are abundant with live cultures!

 You need to carefully check the label to make sure that the sauerkraut you are considering is all-natural, raw, and unpasteurized.
-It should also be free of vinegar or other additives.
+It should also be free of all types of vinegar or other additives.

 Look for labels that say lacto-fermented or naturally fermented.